José Ortega y Gasset: Influence

 Ortega y Gasset's influence was considerable, not only because many sympathized with his philosophical writings, but also because those writings did not require that the reader be well-versed in technical philosophy.
 Among those strongly influenced by Ortega y Gasset were Luis Buñuel, Manuel García Morente, Joaquín Xirau, Xavier Zubiri, Ignacio Ellacuría, Emilio Komar, José Gaos, Luis Recasens, Manuel Granell, Francisco Ayala, María Zambrano, Agustín Basave, Máximo Etchecopar, Pedro Laín Entralgo, José Luis López-Aranguren, Julián Marías, John Lukacs, Pierre Bourdieu, Paulino Garagorri, Vicente Ferreira da Silva, Vilém Flusser and Félix Martí Ibáñez.
 The Ortega hypothesis, based on a quote in The Revolt of the Masses, states that average or mediocre scientists contribute substantially to the advancement of science.

 German grape breeder Hans Breider named the grape variety Ortega in his honor.
 The American philosopher Graham Harman has recognized Ortega y Gasset as a source of inspiration for his own object-oriented ontology.
 La rebelión de las masas (The Revolt of the Masses) has been translated into English twice.
-The first, in 1932, is by a translator who wanted to remain anonymous, generally accepted to be J.R.
-Carey.
+The first, in 1932, is by a translator who wanted to remain anonymous, generally accepted to be J. R. Carey.

 The second translation was published by the University of Notre Dame Press in 1985, in association with W.W.
 Norton & Co.
 This translation was by Anthony Kerrigan (translator) and Kenneth Moore (editor), with an introduction by Saul Bellow.
 Mildred Adams is the translator (into English) of the main body of Ortega's work, including Invertebrate Spain, Man and Crisis, What is Philosophy?, Some Lessons in Metaphysics, The Idea of Principle in Leibniz and the Evolution of Deductive Theory, and An Interpretation of Universal History.
 In Madrid, a street has been named after him, Calle José Ortega y Gasset.

 Madrid School

 The Madrid School (also School of Madrid; Escuela de Madrid) was a group of philosophers, the members of which were students of Ortega y Gasset, who share an intellectual tradition of arguing against naturalism and positivism.
-Members included José Gaos, Julián Marías, and Xavier Zubiri.
+Members included José Gaos, Julián Marías, Xavier Zubiri and María Zambrano.